pypy/pypy/pypy/doc/faq.rst

   should really look at alternatives, like writing it in pure Python, using ctypes if it needs to call C code.

+In this context it is not that important to be able to translate RPython modules independently of translating the complete interpreter.
+(It could be done given enough efforts, but it's a really serious undertaking.
+Consider it as quite unlikely for now.)

 ----------------------------------------------------------
 Why does PyPy draw a Mandelbrot fractal while translating?
 ----------------------------------------------------------